copcio/copcio.github.io/README.md

 * Describe hierarchy entries for empty octree nodes.
 * Add back `root_hier_offset` and `root_hier_size` in COPC info VLR.
 Removed 2 `reserved` entries.
 * Remove `extents` VLR and put gpstime_minimum and gpstime_maximum in `info` VLR.

+# Validation

+* An online validator of COPC files is available at https://validator.copc.io.
+Simply drag-n-drop a (reasonably-sized) COPC file onto the page and it will validate the header information and optionally allow you to visualize it.

+* A C++ utility for verifying COPC metadata is available at https://github.com/hobuinc/copcverify